Discreete-Linux/discreete-linux-build/README.md

 or build it from git sources [here](https://github.com/Discreete-Linux/live-build).
 This version supports UEFI booting, see the README for more details.

 Then you need our PGP key which we use for signing.
-It is called "Discreete Linux signing key (2016) <info@discreete-linux.org>" and has the Key-ID 0x759613AC.
+It is called "Discreete Linux signing key (2016) <info@discreete-linux.org>" and has the Key-ID 0xBA146BB0759613AC.
 You can retrieve it from any keyserver of the PGP keyserver network, like [here](https://pgp.mit.edu/pks/lookup?op=get&search=0xBA146BB0759613AC).
+Please verify the fingerprint of the key, it should be:
+`66EC DC50 8027 3FDE E705 9071 BA14 6BB0 7596 13AC`
 ### A Note about our PGP keys

 In addition to the signing key, there are two other keys of the Discreete Linux team:

-1. "Discreete Linux communication key (2016) <info@discreete-linux.org>", Key-ID 0xDBAFE0E2
+1. "Discreete Linux communication key (2016) <info@discreete-linux.org>", Key-ID 0xCCA41CE3DBAFE0E2, Fingerprint `FFD8 8A62 59BC 7E8C 3B73 2EB CCA4 1CE3 DBAF E0E2`
-2. "Discreete Linux automated signing key (2016-11) <info@discreete-linux.org>", Key-ID 0x751FCD02
+2. "Discreete Linux automated signing key (2016-11) <info@discreete-linux.org>", Key-ID 0x9F11A473751FCD02, Fingerprint `C44F 6A9D 8C5F DC3A 1292 B8C 9F11 A473 751F CD02`

 Why do we do this?
 The signing key is used for signing releases, repositories etc. only; the secret key is on a separate keyring on a separate, permanently offline machine which is only used for that purpose.
 The communication key is also only used offline in a Discreete environment, but the secret key, by it's nature, is in a keyring which we use on a daily basis.
 The automated signing key is used for signing individual packages and changelog entries, github commits etc. These are automated processes, the key resides on an online system.